- Consistent finishing on all brass case parts

 The machine can be found in different sizes, that is, the desktop magnetic tumbler size and the big industrial size.

-The primary factor that you’ll need to consider when using your magnetic tumbler is its optimum capacity of polishing.
+The primary factor that you’ll need to consider when using your magnetic tumbler is its optimum capacity for polishing.

 The industrial magnetic tumbler has a capacity of up to 10kgs.